mpv-player/mpv/DOCS/man/options.rst

     .. warning:: Using realtime priority can cause system lockup.

-``--pts-association-mode=<decode|sort|auto>``
-    Select the method used to determine which container packet timestamp corresponds to a particular output frame from the video decoder.
-Normally you should not need to change this option.

-    :decoder: Use decoder reordering functionality.
-Unlike in classic MPlayer and mplayer2, this includes a DTS fallback.
-(Default.)
-    :sort:    Maintain a buffer of unused pts values and use the lowest value for the frame.
-    :auto:    Try to pick a working mode from the ones above automatically.

-    You can also try to use ``--no-correct-pts`` for files with completely broken timestamps.

 ``--force-media-title=<string>``
     Force the contents of the ``media-title`` property to this value.
 Useful for scripts which want to set a title, without overriding the user's